Utah Coronavirus Updates

-- Arches National Park: Effective Friday, May 29, 2020, Arches National Park will reopen all park roads, trails and restrooms.
+- Arches National Park: Effective Friday, May 29, 2020, Arches National Park reopened all park roads, trails and restrooms.
 All commercial operations that were previously permitted will also be allowed.
 Backcountry and climbing or canyoneering permits will be available starting May 30.
 Visitor’s centers and park stores will remain closed.
 Fiery Furnace and the Devils Garden campground, will also remain closed until further notice, and museum exhibits and the park film theater at Arches Visitor Center also remains closed.

 - Bryce Canyon National Park: Bryce Canyon National Park has reopened nearly all recreational activities.
 Please see Bryce Canyon Public Health Updates for more details.

 - Canyonlands National Park: Effective Friday, May 29, 2020, Canyonlands National Park reopened all park roads, trails and restrooms.
 All commercial operations that were previously permitted will also be allowed.
 Backcountry and climbing or canyoneering permits will be available on May 30.
 Park stores operated by Canyonlands National History Association have reopened.
 The Needles and Island in the Sky visitor centers, museum exhibits and theaters showing park films remain closed.

 - Capitol Reef National Park: Capitol Reef National Park is fully open with implementation of their final phased resumption in operations in response to the COVID-19 pandemic.